puppetlabs/puppetdb/documentation/api/query/v2/resources.markdown

 ### `GET /v2/resources`

 This will return all resources matching the given query.
 Resources for deactivated nodes are not included in the response.
-There must be an `Accept` header matching `application/json`.

 #### Parameters